nacular/doodle/docs/positioning.md

 }
 ```

-!> `constrain` only supports positinoing for siblings within the same View
+!> `constrain` only supports positioning for siblings within the same parent